Financial-Times/origami-build-tools/README.md

 ## Tasks

-All the different tasks are built using gulp, and almost all of them return a stream.
+All the tasks are built using [gulp](http://gulpjs.com/), and almost all of them return a stream.
 They are structured in 5 higher level tasks, and each one has one or more subtasks.

 ### install

+Installs all the tools and dependencies required for the Origami build process to build your components.

 Runs: